 To apply for FAFSA, there are several forms of identification you and your legal guardian will have to submit:

 - Your FSA ID and the FSA ID of a guardian—these are IDs or “logins” that you and your guardians will create when you first complete the FAFSA application.

-- Your guardian’s and your own social security number (SSN).
+- Your guardian’s and your own social security numbers (SSN).
 If you and/or your guardian do not have an SSN, you will need to contact FAFSA about your options for applying.

-- Your Driver’s License Number, this is only applicable if you have a license.
+- Your Driver’s License Number, which is only applicable if you have a license.
 If you don’t have one, no problem.

-- Your parent’s W2 and 1040 Forms, which your guardian’s can receive from their employers. work forms your guardian’s have from their jobs.
+- Your parent’s W2 and 1040 Forms, which your guardian’s can receive from their employers.
 If your guardians do not work, they need not to worry about the forms, and they can be listed on FAFSA as unemployed.